 “Point me to a low-level deity; point me to as many as you can.
 I have souls to collect!”

 Plo and Appretend looked at each other with desperation, both of them muttering, grasping at the air for location names as they recoiled from Anodyne until Appretend spoke out.

 “Well, no one on this asteroid is particularly strong; we all focus on skills as opposed to power.”

 Anodyne grinned and walked out of the shop; looking around, he counted the souls that resided on Slag.

 “One, two, three, six, twenty, twenty-five….
 Twenty-five souls would be more than enough for a dagger.
 Looks like I have some harvesting to do.”
 Anodyne dragged his scythe forth from his pocket dimension, raising it high above his head he flew into the asteroid swinging.

-Plo looked out her door across the street as Anodyne collided with an opposing store, crashing through the tin rough and cutting down her neighbour with one strike.
+Plo looked out her door across the street as Anodyne collided with an opposing store, crashing through the tin rough and cutting down her neighbor with one strike.
 A maniacal echoed around as the sounds of crashes and screams sounded.
 A few determined battle cries called out, but quickly they were silenced.
 One induvial landed at the entrance of Plo’s shop, gurgling on their blood before falling limp.
 Beginning the collapse of their body into a soul.
-As the screams and destruction raged on Plo and Appretend say in their workshop home.
+As the screams and destruction raged on, Plo and Appretend sat in their workshop home.

 Anodyne burst through the partially destroyed front door of the forge and laid down a pile of souls before the two forgers.